ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 }
 ```

-This code sets up some important formatting for the arrows.
+This code sets up some important formatting for the dance board and music board.
 For example, we transform our arrows to point them in the correct direction.
+Make sure your move arrows and top arrows are in the correct position.
+Don't worry if the move arrows appear higher up than they should be.
+This will be fixed when we style the last elements.

 The movearrows are going to be animated and will need keyframes.
 This brings us to the next step.

 Copy the below code and follow the directions in the comments.
 If you are stuck, follow the formatting [here](https://www.w3schools.com/cssref/css3_pr_animation-keyframes.php).